 CD4 cell count testing will be performed at local laboratories for any subject with confirmed HIV infection.
-Additionally, all HIV-positive young women will receive CD4 cell count testing at each annual follow-up visit and the Graduation visit.
+Additionally, all HIV-positive young women will receive CD4 cell count testing at each annual follow-up visit, the Graduation visit, and the Post-Intervention Visit.
 Non-U.S. laboratories performing CD4 cell count testing must be enrolled in the UK NEQAS program through the DAIDS Immunology QA program.